taosdata/grafanaplugin/dashboards/TDinsightV3.md

 ## Requirements

 - a single-node TDengine server or a multi-node TDengine cluster and a Grafana server are required.
-This dashboard requires TDengine 3.0.1.0 and above, with the monitoring feature enabled.
+This dashboard requires TDengine with the monitoring feature enabled.
 For detailed configuration, please refer to [TDengine monitoring configuration](https://docs.tdengine.com/reference/config/#monitoring-parameters).
 - taosAdapter has been instaleld and running, please refer to [taosAdapter](https://docs.tdengine.com/reference/taosadapter/).